Online security veteran?

 Even though digital security seems to be mostly about keeping secrets, there's a strong belief among security researchers that openness and transparency leads to more secure tools.

-Much of the software used and recommended by the digital security community is free and open source, which is to say that the code that defines how it works is publicly available for others to examine, modify, and share.
+Much of the software used and recommended by the digital security community is open source, which is to say that the code that defines how it works is publicly available for others to examine, modify, and share.
 By being transparent about how their program works, the creators of these tools invite others to look for security flaws, and help improve the program.

 Open software provides the opportunity for better security but does not guarantee it.
 The open source advantage relies in part on a community of technologists actually checking the code, which for small projects (and even for popular, complex ones) may be hard to achieve.
 When you're considering using a tool, see if its source code is available, and whether the code has an independent security audit to confirm the quality of its security.
 At the very least, software or hardware should have a detailed technical explanation of how it functions, for other experts to inspect.